rue-eru/lads-battles/README.md

 THE PROJECT IS IN THE PROCESS

-i will add stack, notes and personal reflections later here when i finish with the demo version of it
+i will add stack, notes and personal reflections later here when i finish with the demo version of gggit

 ![Zayne Meme](./public/images/others/zayne-meme.webp)